The Season of Mellow Fruitfulness - Gardening Advice for November 2025 Nov 14

 4. Early winter vegetables such as some broccoli and cauliflower can be harvested and by sowing peas and beans now you can benefit from an early summer crop in late May.
 Cloches and polytunnels are essential to protect from frosts.
 If you have Kale (one of the most nutritious of vegetables) start with cutting a few leaves from the crown of the plant which will encourage side shoots to grow with more leaves to be picked from February to May.
 If your vegetable plot is looking somewhat bare and you have grown Chard allow it to bolt and wonderful colours of red and yellow foliage will result brightening up the drab outlook.

 5. November is the perfect time to plant roses - one reason being the availability of bare root plants, which can often be bought considerably cheaper than the price of container roses.
 Dig a large hole, fill with compost and some blood, fish and bone mix but keep clear of the bare roots.
-Our bare root Roses for this season will be available the start of November.
+Our bare root Roses for this season are now available to buy.

 Sale